ankitpriyarup/GDScript_LSP_Extension/README.md

 }
 ```

-Then build and run the engine first opening an existing or a new game project.
+Run npm install in lsp-extension folder, then build and run the engine first opening an existing or a new game project.
 Now, open lsp-extension project in visual studio code.
 Press Ctrl + Shift + B to initiate a build task first.
 After that, simply run the client and server extension using F5.

+In case you see Namespace "vscode" has no exported member 'DocumentSymbol' while building the project simple run npm run update-vscode in client folder then again run num install in lsp-extension folder.